 This is a purely “Thematics” competition, with each member limited to one entry.
 Members who have won this competition within the last three years must submit totally new material (to avoid repetition of the same material).

 One Sheet Competition – Any Philatelic Subject – 1 Sheet

 As the name implies, entries comprise a single sheet, usually A4 sized, but stamp album pages are welcome.
 Some members submit a single page entry on an A3 sheet, which allows a little more creativity, and increases the amount of material that can be displayed.
 Each member is allowed up to three entries covering any philatelic subject.
 This has always been a very popular competition and the winner is decided by members’ ballot, on the night.

 John Nicholson Cup – General – 5 to 10 Sheets

 Any subject can be entered in this competition, and members also have an opportunity to give a brief talk (no more than about 5 minutes) to explain the display, although this is not compulsory.

 John Hepburn Cup – Postal History – 16 Sheets

-This is the Club’s most “serious” competition, and rules are based on Federation level rules, with judging usually performed by a Federation Accredited Judge.
-The usual Federation criteria for postal history apply.
+This is the Club’s most “serious” competition, the rules for which are based on Federation rules.
+Judging is usually performed by a Federation Accredited Judge.
+The normal Wessex Federation criteria for postal history apply.